rthennan/ZerodhaWebsocket/README.md

    - When the Nifty 500 list is updated by NSE, only additions are updated in the local list.
 If a stock is removed from Nifty 500, the code still retains it and tries subscribing to it.
    - This also allows you to add additional instruments that may or may not be part of the Nifty 500 to the lookup list.
 - Checks for trading holidays every day and shuts down if it is an NSE trading holiday.
-- The only maintenance required is to ensure there is adequate storage available for the database.
+- The only maintenance required is to ensure there is adequate storage available for the database. **With Nifty 500 and weekly options for two expiries for Nifty and BankNifty, the DB grows by around 6GB per day.**

 **DAS** - Data Acquisition System.
 That is what I am calling it.